khushals025/Airlines_Cancellation_Classifier/README.md

 We then employ **two Spark jobs** to enrich the dataset with binary columns, simplifying subsequent analyses.
 These jobs (Azure Notebooks) were executed on a cluster/ compute deployed inside the Azure Workspace.
-You can find more information regarding Azure Databricks <a href="https://azure.microsoft.com/en-us/products/databricks#features"
+Find more information regarding <a href="https://azure.microsoft.com/en-us/products/databricks#features">Azure-Databricks</a>

 1) **Transformation 1** **: Adding binary columns**